Many families struggle with the internal debate on whether they want more children.

 It took me over a year to regain my emotional and physical balance, another reason I’m happy to have an only child.

-Given that experience with just one baby, I know that each coming child I would have had would have sent me into a more profound and tighter depression hold that could be even more debilitating than before and even harder to emerge from.
+Given that experience with just one baby, I know that each coming child would have sent me into a more profound and tighter depression hold that could be even more debilitating than before and even harder to emerge from.

 That isn’t fair to me, my husband, or the children we would keep having.